 This site enables patients to drive up and be evaluated in their vehicle by a medical provider.
 If the provider determines the patient may have COVID-19, according to the criteria set by the CDC, the patient will then be tested on site.
 Personnel will collect the necessary samples for the test.
 The patient will then receive instructions regarding self-quarantine and next steps they must take until test results are returned.

-No appointment is needed, and there is no cost to the patient.
+No appointment is needed, and there is no cost to the patient for the test.
 Shannon is not collecting any money at our testing sites - we are only collecting patient contact and insurance information, similar to any doctor visit.

 To help you determine if you need to be screened or tested, use this self-checker tool from the CDC.